mwenge/defender/README.md

 the ROM, meaning that one will overwrite the other.
 This explains why the main game files get assembled twice, once with attract mode (`amode1.src`) and once without: they wanted a binary with some segments overwritten with attract mode features and one without.
-We achieve this ourselves by modifying the source to compile and place the attract mode code to position `$2000` in memory, and when we later split the object files into the `defend.x` files pick the chunk of code we're interested in:
+We achieve this ourselves by modifying the source to assemble and place the attract mode code to position `$2000` in memory, and when we later split the object files into the `defend.x` files pick the chunk of code we're interested in:
 ```diff
 @@ -111,6 +111,8 @@ YSHIP   EQU    $5000